Note: This sterilization method is no longer available in the United States.

 Reasons for Procedure

-Hysteroscopic sterilization is done to prevent pregnancy.
+This procedure is done to prevent pregnancy.
 It does not stop periods.
-It does not protect from sexually transmitted diseases.
+It does not protect from sexually transmitted infections (STIs).

 - Improper placement or slipping of device